What do Employers need to know about managing staff during the the Coronavirus Pandemic?

 On 3rd March 2021, at the Budget, it was announced there would be a fourth grant of 80% of 3 months average trading profits, to cover the period February to April 2021.
 This can be claimed from late April, more details to follow.
 All those self-employed individuals who filed a 2019/2020 tax return (by 2nd March 2021) can claim this grant.

 A fifth grant was also announced, covering the period May to September.
 There will be a turnover test so the grant is targeted at those who need it most, and the grant can be claimed from late July.
-More details to follow, it sounds confusing!
+More details here!

 5. The Government announced, on 27th March 2020, that workers who have not taken all of their statutory annual leave entitlement in 2020, due to the Coronavirus pandemic, will now be able to carry it over into the next 2 leave years.
 More details here.
 Government guidance is here.

-7. The Government published a Sector by Sector Guide to Social distancing in the workplace during coronavirus on 7th April, which you can read here.
+7. The Government published a Sector by Sector Guide to Social distancing in the workplace during coronavirus on 7th April 2020, which you can read here.
+A Social Distancing Review was launched on 5th April 2021, and the Government is consulting with employers about the possible introduction of long-term social distancing measures in the workplace.

 The UK’s test and trace strategy means that anyone testing positive for the virus will be contacted by text, email or phone and asked to log on to the NHS test and trace website to provide their details, along with those of who they live with, places they’ve visited recently, and the names and contact details of people they have been in close contact with in the 48 hours before symptoms started, so that NHS contact tracers can track them down.